OSS, the Office of Strategic Services, awarded Congressional Gold Medal

 Securing the Congressional Gold Medal, which President Obama signed into law in Dec.
 2016, took a major push by several lawmakers including Ms. Kaptur, Rep. Bob Latta, Ohio Republican, and Sen. Mark Warner, Virginia Democrat.
 Additional work was done by OSS Society president Charles Pinck, whose father served during WWII behind enemy lines in China.

-“General Donavan said his personnel performed some the bravest acts of the war,” Mr. Pinck said, “that’s why they deserve a Congressional Gold Medal.”
+“General Donavan said his personnel performed some the bravest acts of the war,” Mr. Pinck said.
+“We are very grateful their bravery is being recognized with Congress’ highest civilian honor.”

 The OSS society is now building a National Museum of Intelligence and Special Operations in Northern Virginia to educate the public on the importance of strategic intelligence and “honor Americans who serve at the ‘tip of the spear.’”